 Titanium is non-magnetic and biocompatible (non-toxic, non-allergenic), which has led to its increasing use in the medical field.

 The use of titanium metal, in any form, only really developed after World War II.
-In fact, titanium was not isolated as a metal until the American chemist Matthew Hunter produced it by reducing titanium tetrachloride (TiCl4) with sodium in 1910; A method now known as the Hunter process.
+In fact, titanium was not isolated as a metal until the American chemist Matthew Hunter produced it by reducing titanium tetrachloride (TiCl4) with sodium in 1910; a method now known as the Hunter process.

 Commercial production, however, did not come until after William Justin Kroll showed that titanium could also be reduced from chloride using magnesium in the 1930s.
-The Kroll process remains the most important commercial production method to this day.
+The Kroll process remains the most used commercial production method to this day.

 After a cost-effective production method was developed, titanium's first major use was in military aircraft.
 Both Soviet and American military aircraft and submarines designed in the 1950s and 1960s began making use of titanium alloys.
 By the early 1960s, titanium alloys started to be used by commercial aircraft manufacturers as well.

 The medical field, particularly dental implants and prosthetics, awoke to titanium's usefulness after Swedish doctor Per-Ingvar Branemark's studies dating back to the 1950s showed that titanium triggers no negative immune response in humans, allowing the metal to integrate into our bodies in a process he termed osseointegration.